danserme/smart-fidget-device/README.md

 This project is an Arduino-based system that tracks user interactions and heartbeat using a pulse sensor and a rotary encoder.
 It stores data on an SPI flash memory and provides a way to view and manage the recorded sessions.

+NB in this repo you can find 2 versions of the code, where smartFidgetSmall can be used in setups with standart rotary encoders.
+The version we describe below in details is related to the folder smartFidget_flatRE.

 ## Table of Contents
 - [Description](#description)
 - [Features](#features)